Asha Weinstein Agrawal, Ph.D.

 Director, Transportation Finance

-Asha Weinstein Agrawal is Director of MTI’s National Transportation Finance Center at San José State University, and also an Associate Professor in the Urban and Regional Planning Department at San José State.
+Asha Weinstein Agrawal is Director of MTI’s National Transportation Finance Center at San José State University, and also a Professor in the Urban and Regional Planning Department at San José State.

 Dr. Agrawal has worked in transportation finance for more than 10 years.
 Her most recent work will soon be published by the Mineta Transportation Institute under the title, Public Support for Green Transportation Taxes and Fees: A Survey of Californians.
 Other publications in the area of finance include “How to Pay for Transportation?
 A Survey of Public Preferences in California,” published in Transport Policy (2007); Transportation Financing Opportunities for the State of California published by MTI (2006); and “Unraveling Equity in HOT Lane Planning: A View from Practice,” published in the Journal of Planning Education and Research (2006).
 She also co-authored two major studies of California transportation finance in 1999 and 2001 that were conducted through the University of California, Berkeley.